Select Page

 O

-If you were to read only one book about the Appalachian Trail, make it this one, The Appalachian Trail: Celebrating America’s Hiking Trail.
+What is the best book on hiking the Appalachian Trail?
+The Appalachian Trail: Celebrating America’s Hiking Trail.
+If you were to read only one book about the Appalachian Trail, make it this one.
 It’s rich with interesting essays and beautiful photos both contemporary and historic.

 This book is a combination coffee table book, travel guide, and a history lesson.
 The essays put together by Appalachian Trail Conservancy senior staff member Brian King showcase his exceptional knowledge of, and undying love for, the trail and its surroundings.